xajkep/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 ### How to execute and access the application
 **Netbeans**:

+Prerequisite : The MySQL server must be started.

 1. Open Netbeans and open the project
 2. Start the Glassfish server
 3. Run the project (The application is started in your browser)